SoochowRobin/python-blockchain/README.md

 Encoding is the process of converting data into a particular format (such as the utf-8 format).
 For example, encoding a string in utf-8, would produce the equivalent byte string in utf-8 characters.
 Decoding converts the encoded data back into its original form.

+The entire project could be divided into several sections:

+Section 2: Test the application
+Listed required python package for this project, and other developers could jusr run 'pip3 install -r requirements.txt'.
+Continuous update requirements.txt file to make future collaboration as easy as possible.

+** Activate the vitural environment **
+'''
+source blockchain-env/activate
+'''

+** Install all package **
+'''
+pip3 install -r requirements.txt
+'''